 You can suffer an injury in a series of ways, and while some will heal over time, others are so severe that they cause permanent disability.
 These injuries make it challenging to perform daily activities or work and have lifelong consequences.
 You will need extensive medical care and rehabilitation, which is costly and frustrating for injury victims.

 Additionally, you will have to modify your home, and your family can become caregivers.
 You must identify the negligent party and prove their role in causing your injuries.
-A South Memphis catastrophic injury attorney from Gatti, Keltner, Bienvenu & Montesi, PLC, can help you through the entire process.
+A South Memphis personal injury lawyer from Gatti, Keltner, Bienvenu & Montesi, PLC, can help you through the entire process.

 Explaining Catastrophic Injuries